nateGeorge/dice_codingskills_project/README.md

 Do `which python` to make sure the python path is correct.

-Cron will run from the home directory, so right now the stdout redirect is going to /scrape_log.txt
+Cron will run from the home directory (it used to be the stdout redirect is going to /scrape_log.txt)

 Install postfix: `sudo apt-get install postfix` and choose local configuration, so that any errors from crontab are sent to /var/mail/ubuntu.
 Check the output with `tail -f /var/mail/ubuntu`